 On 26 May 2119, Paul Fletcher became Australia’s Minister for Communications and the Arts (see https://www.paulfletcher.com.au/media-releases/media-release-fletcher-deeply-honoured-to-be-appointed-minister-for-communications a portfolio he is professionally equipped to handle.

-As the new Minister for Communications, I can only hope The Hon Paul Fletcher will now look at the evidence I provided Senator Alston in September 1995, and the more updated version of June 1996 and the more recent information now exposed on absentjustice.com, especially as numerous senators found our COT arbitrations were not conducted lawfully.
+As the new Minister for Communications, I can only hope The Hon Paul Fletcher will now look at the evidence I originally provided Senator Alston in September 1995, and the more updated version to Mr Fletcher in June 1996 and the more recent information now exposed on absentjustice.com.

 Systematic Judicial Persecution